kamalrajp/tech-interview-handbook/non-technical/questions-to-ask.md

 - What are some weaknesses of the organization?
 - What does a typical day look like for you?
 - **What are you most proud about in your career so far?**
+- What do you think the company can improve at?
-- What is the most important thing you have learnt from working here?
+- What is the most important/valuable thing you have learnt from working here?
+- How would you see yourself growing at this company in the next few years?
+- What do you wish you were told about the company before you joined?

 ## Culture